marcodebe/dicom-ecg-plot/README.md

 The signals are filtered using a bandpass (0.05-40 Hz) butterworth filter of order 1.

 Work in progress, we need:
+ * save in more formats (it's about to change the extension of output file name)
  * print textual info (patient name, etc.) in the header
  * different layouts
  * exception handling